 Each student is provided with an extra long twin mattress and bed frame, a dresser, desk, and desk chair.

 Common space furnishings include couches, dining table, dining chairs, two ovens, dishwasher, stove, pots, pans, and two refrigerators.

 Internet and cable will be provided throughout the home by Residence Education and Housing Services at no additional charge.

 Residents will be expected to demonstrate their commitment to sustainability via the following tasks:

-- Host two public open houses per semester
+- Host two public open houses and one workshop per semester

 - Clean solar panels as necessary

 - Monitor composting process

 Residents are expected to commit about five hours per week for their sustainability commitment.